Crossroads MVP

 - Off-hand Strike

-- Attack suddenly with your off-hand weapon instead of your Primary Weapon.
+- Attack with your Off-hand weapon instead of your Main-hand Weapon, catching your opponent off guard.

 - Opponent gains d1 on any Avoidance Rolls.